Pro Feature: This functionality is available on the Pro plan. You can find more information here: How to update and manage your WeTravel subscription?

 In a separate tab, open Google Analytics and navigate to Admin > Data display > DebugView.

 Go back to your website and click the "Book Now" button.
-You should see the begin_checkout event appear in DebugView.
+You should see the Book Now Button Click event appear in DebugView.

 If you complete a test booking, the purchase event should also appear.